 Usage 2: Syntax: MdmDiagnosticsTool.exe -area <area name(s)> -cab <output cab file path>

-Execute below command line to collect Windows autopilot related events from the system for troubleshooting.
+Execute the command line below to collect Windows autopilot-related events from the system for troubleshooting.

 Example: MdmDiagnosticsTool.exe -area Autopilot -cab C:\LOGS.zip

-3 (Three) Troubleshooting Areas of MDM Diagnostics Tool
+3 (Three) Troubleshooting Areas of the MDM Diagnostics Tool

-Windows MDM Diagnostics tool can be used in below 3 (three) troubleshooting areas to collect pre-defined areas and logs.
+The Windows MDM Diagnostics tool can be used below 3 (three) troubleshooting areas to collect pre-defined areas and logs.
 But, in this post, we will focus only on Windows Autopilot.

 - Autopilot